RcppCore/rcpp-gallery/_posts/2013-01-10-simple-lambda-func-c++11.md

 the anonymous functions R programmers have enjoyed all along.
 This shows a simple example.

-First, we again make sure the compiler knows that we want C++11:
+First, we again make sure the compiler knows that we want C++11.
+We can either set the flag directly:

 {% highlight r %}
 Sys.setenv("PKG_CXXFLAGS"="-std=c++11")
 {% endhighlight %}

+or rely on Rcpp (version 0.10.3 or newer) to do it for us via the plugin.

 We will revisit an [earlier example on `stl::transform`](../stl-transform) but use a lamba function